megamaz/GitStats/README.md

     - Ability to filter from those data.
 For issues/PRs, this means filtering by label, commentor, or assignee.
 For commits, this would mean filtering by commiter.
 - Ability to export the data as a CSV file.
 - Documents.
 In better terms, instead of adding a repository and then loading it, having a document feature that separates everything into documents.
 I have hopes this will make the app easier to use.
+- *I am not a frontend designer.* The current frontend may not look best, but that's simply not what I do.
+If someone wants to PR something better, I would really appreciate it.